HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 ============================================
 Who can access Firmware Management features?
 ============================================
-As of Hyperview 3.4, any user can access Firmware Management features as long as:

-* You are using a Firmware Management-licensed instance (see :ref:`View license<View-license-doc>`.
+As of Hyperview 3.4, any user can access Firmware Management features as long as you are using a Firmware Management-licensed instance (see :ref:`View license<View-license-doc>`.
-* You have access to at least one asset with managed firmware.

 ====================================
 Navigating Firmware Management pages
 ====================================
 Hyperview features two main Firmware Management pages that can be considered "landing pages" for the feature set.
 These are:

-* The Firmware page (*Assets → Firmware*), which opens a grid of managed firmware that is grouped by manufacturer, asset type, and installed firmware version.
+* The Firmware page (*Assets → Firmware*), which opens a grid of managed and unmanaged firmware that is grouped by manufacturer, asset type, and installed firmware version.
 It features a Details button at the row level to look up assets that have the same firmware version installed.
 * The Information → Firmware page (asset → *Information → Firmware*), which opens a grid of installed and available firmware versions, as well as relevant action buttons.

 Why is my Firmware page empty?
 ------------------------------
-The Firmware grid (*Assets → Firmware*) only gets populated when there is at least one asset with a managed firmware version installed.
+The Firmware grid (*Assets → Firmware*) only gets populated when there is at least one asset with a firmware version.

 * Administrators can run discoveries to detect assets with firmware version metadata.
 * Power Users and above can specify a Firmware Version value for manually created assets.

-In both cases, the asset's firmware group must be mapped in Hyperview Product Catalog.
-Furthermore, you must :ref:`have access<Who-can-access-doc>` to the asset records to be able to see them.
+In both cases you must :ref:`have access<Who-can-access-doc>` to the asset records to be able to see them.

 =====================================================
 Reviewing firmware installations for a firmware group
 =====================================================
-* Go to *Assets → Firmware → Details → Installations* (the Installations tab opens by default).
+* Go to *Assets → Firmware → Managed or Unmanaged → Details → Installations* (the Installations tab opens by default).

 The grid will show assets that have a relevant firmware version installed.
 Note that you must have access to the assets in question to be able to see them.